2020PB/police-brutality/reports/Florida.md

 Video shows a medic treating another woman for a bleeding wound to her head.
 The filmer says the medic is her sister and a nurse; the filmer claims to be an Air Force medic.
 She states that the injured woman was struck by a less-than-lethal round.
 At the end of the video, the filmer says, "Here they come."
 She and her sister hurry to move the injured woman as shots are heard.

-tags: shoot, projectile, rubber-bullets, medic
+tags: shoot, projectile, rubber-bullet, medic

 id: fl-tampa-6